fbpx

 The main difficulty adults experience is the ability to think about what’s more convenient for their needs and purposes.
 You have to choose for yourself, not for your partner or your job but only you.
 Learning French is not an immediate process.
 Unfortunately, you can’t go on Amazon and buy your French classes and receive them within two days.
 Even if you buy a textbook, you’ll still need time to process it.

-The main questions to ask yourself if you need a short or long term training are as follow:
+The main questions to ask yourself if you want to learn French

 ● Do I need to speak French urgently?
 If yes, why?
 What is the emergency?